VIC.GOV.AU | Policy and Advisory Library

 • interacting according to social rules.

-Students who are found eligible through the enhanced moderation pathway will require a review of their profile within 2 years.
+Students who are found eligible through the enhanced moderation pathway will require a subsequent profile within 2 years.

 The department will be reviewing these criteria as the Disability Inclusion roll-out progresses.